-- Two rows of seats shall be tested, with the rear row of seats fully occupied by Hybrid III 95thpercentile male ATDs, one ATD per seating position.
+- Seats shall be tested with the rear row of seats fully occupied by Hybrid III 95th-percentile male ATDs, one ATD per seating position.
+Obstructions in the predominant open bay seat configuration that may affect the seat performance e.g., adjacent seats, partitions, etc., shall be represented in the test setup.
 If Hybrid III 95th-percentile ATDs are not available, Hybrid II 95th-percentile ATDs may be used.
 The ATDs shall be forward-facing.
 The ATDs do not need to be instrumented. - The seats shall be mounted on a simulated car structure representative of the intended installation, using the same fasteners or attachment mechanism(s) used in service (bolts, screws, seat track, tapping plate, welds, etc.), the same floor covering (linoleum, carpet, etc.) and at the predominant seating pitch for the seat's application. - Seats shall be subjected to an 8g, 250 ms crash pulse as shown in Figure 9.
 The crash pulse shall comply with the requirements established in SAE AS8049, Section 5.3.9.2 and Appendix A. - The test shall be captured using high-speed video cameras providing an overhead view (plan view) and a side view (elevation view).
 Lighting shall be sufficient for high-quality analysis of the recording.
 Pre- and post-test still digital photographs of the test configuration shall be taken.
 At a minimum, pre- and post-test photographs of the test sled shall be taken from all four sides, as well as close-up photographs of the seats to document seat attachment condition and any seat damage.

 Seats may deform but shall not tear loose from their mountings.
 Seat components shall not tear loose and become completely separated from the seat assembly.
-The ATDs shall be compartmentalized between rows of seats, per the definition of "compartmentalization" in Definitions.
+The ATDs shall be compartmentalized between rows of © 2021 American Public Transportation Association seats, per the definition of "compartmentalization" in Definitions.
 After testing, the seats shall not be deformed to such an extent that they present an impediment to emergency egress.
 If the tested seats are rotating seats, then the anti-rotation lock mechanism shall not fail during the test, and the seat shall be retained in the locked position.